Links to Other Pages

 "My ‘home turf’ picture house was the New Vic (Victoria) in South Clerk Street, which became the Odeon, now closed for sale and redevelopment.

-At the New Vic, hundreds of us went to the GB Club (Gaumont British) every Saturday morning for a diet of Hopalong Cassidy, Roy Rodgers, Gene Autry, Abbot and Costello, Laurel and Hardy, the Three Stooges, Superman, Bugs Bunny, Sylvester the Cat, Foghorn Leghorn, and naff serials that went on for weeks.
+At the New Vic, hundreds of us went to the GB Club (Gaumont British) every Saturday morning for a diet of Hopalong Cassidy, Roy Rogers, Gene Autry, Abbot and Costello, Laurel and Hardy, the Three Stooges, Superman, Bugs Bunny, Sylvester the Cat, Foghorn Leghorn, and naff serials that went on for weeks.

 This feast of entertainment was kicked off by a singalong – with an organist and words on the screen – beltin’ oot Guy Mitchell’s or Doris Day’s latest hit at the top of our voices.